 Your PC may also be the root cause of the USB descriptor failure.
 Possible causes may be a bad sector in the Windows OS, outdated drivers on your computer, or non-functional USB ports.
 Trying out another PC may help arrest the situation.

 Unplug your USB device from the computer in question and connect it to another PC.
 If it is recognizable, then you know that the problem lies with the earlier used computer and not the USB drive.

-The first two quick fixes may not have yielded any fruit and you could be compelled to look into other solutions with in-depth performance.
+The first 3 quick fixes may not have yielded any fruit and you could be compelled to look into other solutions with in-depth performance.

 This is when your computer needs a revamp probably from corrupted or outdated files.
 Follow these steps to uninstall the USB drive from the Device Manager.